nahmad2000/Road-Damage-Detection/README.md

 #### Dependencies:

-You nned to install ultralytics pacakge as following:
+You need to install ultralytics pacakge as following:

 ```
 pip install ultralytics